Syria Christmas Tour

 Home to a large Christian population, the souqs and the old city of Damascus were absolutely packed, and the Christian district was beautifully decorated with lights, while the Muslim community wanted to also be part of the event.

-It was beautiful, something unseen in the Middle East, and that’s why I decided to schedule one tour to experience the magic of Damascus during Christmas.
+It was beautiful, something unseen in the Middle East, and that’s why I decided to schedule one tour to experience the magic of Syria during Christmas.

 BOOK NOW